Reviewed by Dr Abbie Lam DVM

 Adopting from a shelter or rescue centre, rather than purchasing a puppy or kitten from a breeder, is a fantastic choice for several reasons:

-1. It provides a forever home for a homeless animal.
+- It provides a forever home for a homeless animal

-2. It saves lives by freeing up space in the rescue centre to house ever more surrendered animals.
+- It saves lives by freeing up space in the rescue centre to house even more surrendered animals

-3. Rescue centres take special care to match the right animal to the right home.
+- Rescue centres usually take special care to match the right animal to the right home

-4. The initial cost to adopt is typically cheaper than purchasing a pet from a breeder – plus the money goes to supporting the centre and helping other cats and dogs.
+- The initial cost to adopt is typically cheaper than purchasing a pet from a breeder – plus the money goes to supporting the centre and helping other cats and dogs in need

 Should I be concerned about a rescue animal’s health?

-As well as feeding and housing adoptable pets, rescue centres give kittens and puppies a full health check, routinely treat them for parasites such as fleas, ticks and worms, and give them their first vaccinations.
+As well as feeding and housing adoptable pets, rescue centres give kittens and puppies a full health check, routinely treat them for parasites such as fleas, ticks, worms and heartworm, and give them their first vaccinations.

 When can I take a kitten or puppy home from a rescue?

-Kittens and puppies can usually be taken home when they are 12 weeks old.
-The exact age you will be able to adopt them varies slightly from centre to centre, but the average is around 12 weeks.
+Kittens and puppies can usually be taken home by the time they are 12 weeks old.
+The exact age you will be able to adopt them varies slightly from centre to centre.
 Ideally, the kitten or puppy will be with their mother at the rescue centre until they reach this age.

-Remember: It may be possible to adopt the mother along with the youngster.
+It may be possible to adopt the mother or father of the litter.
 An adult cat or dog is likely to be more mellow than a kitten or puppy and may make a great addition to your home.

 How can I find the right pet for my family and lifestyle?